 I savour the life I have.
 I have a loving and supportive husband, son and extended family.
-I know that I will be making soup filled with love with the team I’ll be leading on November 18th and that thought helps me savour it all.
+I know that I will be making soup filled with love until the day I die.
+It helps me savour it all.
+I hope this soup helps you savour it all too and maybe on March 3, National Soup it Forward Day, each year, you’ll make this or one of your own favourite soups and take it so someone who needs a warm hug in a bowl.

 The Great Wall of Chinese Vegetables Soup